 Along with the 5 humans in our home, we have had 6 pets over the years, We are down to one now.
 We lost Cisco, in November 2008.
 We lost Lil’ Girl in 2012 after living a long 14 years.
 We said goodbye to my first cat Bambi in November 2016, and then my second cat Sunflower in August 2017 and then the hardest goodbye of all was to Sweetie in February 2018.
 Now it’s just Zoomie/Samson who is a rescue new to our family.

 I was born into a Catholic family and raised in Catholic schools.
 I wore hideous wool plaid skirts and/or jumpers for TWELVE years.
 I am grateful for this upbringing because it made me who I am today.
 However…that person is currently no longer Catholic.
+I like to call myself a “secular humanist” because “atheist” stirs up a long of complicated feelings in a lot of people.
 I am still very spiritual and like to talk about religion and faith.

 I proudly live in Huntsville, AL. It has every part of the South I love (food, hospitality, weather) with a nice mix of culture and science thanks to the huge presence of Rocket Scientists associated with Missile Defense and NASA.
 I like my tea iced and so sweet it’s toxic.
 I call shopping carts “buggies” and I often strike up conversations with people standing in line at the grocery store.
 I do call soft drinks “sodas” though – one of the few things that are NOT stereotypically southern.
-That and my political leanings: I lean liberal by supporting reproductive rights and marriage equality.
+That and my political leanings: I lean liberal by supporting reproductive rights, criminal justice reform, and I’m an ally to the LGBTQ+ community.
 However, I do not discriminate.
 I have several conservative friends and most of my family is sufficiently ashamed of my left-leaning opinions.

 I started getting in shape with boot camp in October 2010.
 Then, in February of 2011 I thought I’d try to train for a pretty famous 10K around here.
 These two things combined made 2011 the Year Kim Got In Shape.
 I’ve found a great groove of running and fitness and I’ve never felt so good about myself.
 I’ve only lost about 20lbs on the scale, but the changes in my body go way beyond that number.
 I’ve run several marathons, ultra-marathons, and even started doing triathlons since then.
 I trained for and ran a 110K (68 miles) in January 2016 and that was me in peak shape.
-Life happened and my training started faltering and I started gaining weight again and I failed an attempt at doing a 100-miler in 2017 and my running has faded every day since.
-I’m currently trying to get back into walking to lose the 50lbs I’ve gained in the last two years.
-It’s a permanent cycle evidently.
+Life happened and my training started faltering and I started gaining weight again and I failed an attempt at doing a 100-miler in 2017 and my running faded significantly.
+Currently (2019) I’m training for a half-marathon with my daughter and rediscovering my love of running again!